 The culture of Arunachal Pradesh is truly distinctive as it comprises of 26 different tribes including various sub-tribes.
 Each tribe follows its own traditions and customs.
 There are mainly three cultural groups in Arunachal.

 - The first group of the people of Arunachal Pradesh is made of Monpas and Sherdukpens of Tawang and West Kameng districts.
 They are the followers of the Lamaistic tradition of Mahayana Buddhism.

 - The second group comprises of Adis, Akas, Apatanis, Bangnis, Mijis, Mishmis, Nishis and Thongsas, the worshipers of Sun and Moon God.

-- The third group comprises of Octes and Wanchos tribal communities of the Tirap district.
+- The third tribe of Arunachal comprises of Octes and Wanchos tribal communities of the Tirap district.
 They follow basic Vaishnavism and maintain a strict village society which is ruled by a hereditary chief.

 Mostly, the people of Arunachal follow their own indigenous religions which are highly inclined towards nature.
 However, around 30% of the population of Arunachal practice Christianity.
 Some small communities of the region have traditionally been Hindu.
 Tibetan Buddhism is the dominant religion in the districts of West Kameng, Tawang and regions adjacent to Tibet.
 Near the Burmese border, Theravada Buddhism is the central faith.

 Arunachal Pradesh is gifted with traditional craftsmen skills that have been passed on from generations to generations.
 Local men are skilled in weaving, carpet making, wood carving, painting, pottery, ornament making, cane and bamboo work, smithy work, basketry and many others.
 The women are expert in making handicrafts and handlooms.